 Before joining the firm, Mr. Phillips clerked for the Honorable Albert Diaz on the United States Court of Appeals for the Fourth Circuit.
-He graduated summa cum laude from Georgetown University Law Center in 2018, graduating summa cum laude and receiving the Francis E. Lucey, S.J. award for maintaining the highest academic average in his class.
+He received his law degree from Georgetown University Law Center in 2018, graduating summa cum laude and receiving the Francis E. Lucey, S.J., award for the highest academic achievement in his class.
 During law school, Mr. Phillips served as a Legal Writing Fellow and briefed and argued a case in the D.C.
-Circuit Court of Appeals as part of the Appellate Litigation Clinic, helping brief and argue cases under the asylum laws and Foreign Sovereign Immunities Act.
+Circuit Court of Appeals as part of the Appellate Litigation Clinic.

-Before law school, Mr. Phillips worked for two years as a senior writer at Global Competition Review, where he reported daily on antitrust news and policy in the United States.
+Before law school, Mr. Phillips worked as a senior writer at Global Competition Review, where he reported daily on antitrust news and policy in the United States.
 He earned his undergraduate degree in Modern Languages from the University of Oxford, and is proficient in French and German.

 Harry is admitted to practice in the District of Columbia.